Envirometrix/PredictiveSoilMapping/main.md

 share all the produced predictions.
 Each category of a soil categorical variable must be mapped separately, which can lead to hundreds of grids.
-The global land cover map for example contains only some 35 categories, so that it is relatively easy to distribute and use that GIS layer.
+The global land cover map for example contains only some 35 categories, so that it is relatively easy to distribute and use it inside a GIS.

-## Importing and formatting soil data in R
+## Importing and formatting soil data in R {#variables-importing}

 ### Converting texture-by-hand classes to fractions

 In the following example we look at how to convert texture-by-hand estimated classes to texture fractions i.e. sand, silt and clay content in %.
-We focus on the USDA texture-by-hand classes.
-There classes are embedded in the [soiltexture package](http://cran.r-project.org/web/packages/soiltexture/) kindly contributed by Julien Moeys.
+We focus on the USDA texture-by-hand classes, which are embedded in the [soiltexture package](http://cran.r-project.org/web/packages/soiltexture/), kindly contributed by Julien Moeys.
 The USDA texture triangle can be accessed by:

 ```r